 In general, the basis for the defence planning system is laid down in national legislation.
 The key institutions of defence planning include the Parliament (at the supreme level), the Government and the National Security Council as the Government's working and coordination body.
 The Ministry of Defence (MoD) plays a crucial role in overall management of defence planning and in co-ordination of measures ensuring the state's readiness for defence.
-Within the MoD it is the Defence Policy and Strategy Division who has the lead in defence planning, being responsible for defining strategic goals and objectives.
-Since the beginning of 2010, the MoD's Economic Division has assumed overall responsibility for conducting both the medium-term and yearly planning.
-Formerly, the Chief of Defence was responsible for medium-term planning.
+Within the MoD it is the Defence Policy and Strategy Division that has the lead in defence planning, being responsible for defining long-term goals and objectives.
+The Economic Division has overall responsibility for conducting both the medium-term planning and budgeting.